1andreea26/1andreea26/README.md

 # Hi there, I'm Andreea 👋

 Welcome to my GitHub profile!
-I'm a passionate CS Student currently in my third year of bachelor program at EPFL in Switzerland.
+I'm a passionate CS Student currently in my third year of bachelor program at EPFL 🇨🇭.
 I am eager to learn new technologies and explore exciting challenges in my field of study.
 Here you'll find some of my personal projects, contributions, and experiments (Currently a work in progress 👩‍💻).

 ## About Me